eXascaleInfolab/PyExPool/README.md

 A Lightweight Multi-Process Execution Pool to schedule Jobs execution with *per-job timeout*, optionally grouping them into Tasks and specifying optional execution parameters considering NUMA architecture peculiarities:

-- automatic CPU affinity management and maximization of the dedicated CPU cache for a worker process
 - automatic rescheduling and *load balancing* (reduction) of the worker processes and on low memory condition for the *in-RAM computations* (requires [psutil](https://pypi.python.org/pypi/psutil), can be disabled)
-- *chained termination* of related worker processes and jobs rescheduling to satisfy *timeout* and *memory limit* constraints
+- *chained termination* of the related worker processes (started jobs) and non-started jobs rescheduling to satisfy *timeout* and *memory limit* constraints
+- automatic CPU affinity management and maximization of the dedicated CPU cache vs parallelization for a worker process
-- timeout per each Job (it was the main initial motivation to implement this module, because this feature is not provided by any Python implementation out of the box)
+- *timeout per each Job* (it was the main initial motivation to implement this module, because this feature is not provided by any Python implementation out of the box)
 - onstart/ondone *callbacks*, ondone is called only on successful completion (not termination) for both Jobs and Tasks (group of jobs)
 - stdout/err output, which can be redirected to any custom file or PIPE
 - custom parameters for each Job and respective owner Task besides the name/id

-> Automatic rescheduling of the workers on low memory condition for the in-RAM computations is an optional and the only feature that requires external package, namely [psutil](https://pypi.python.org/pypi/psutil).
+> Automatic rescheduling of the workers on low memory condition for the in-RAM computations is an optional and the only feature that requires an external package, [psutil](https://pypi.python.org/pypi/psutil).

 Implemented as a *single-file module* to be *easily included into your project and customized as a part of your distribution* (like in [PyCaBeM](//github.com/eXascaleInfolab/PyCABeM)), not as a separate library.
 The main purpose of this single-file module is the **asynchronous execution of modules and external executables with cache / parallelization tuning and automatic balancing of the worker processes for the in-RAM computations**.
-In case asynchronous execution of the *Python functions* is required and usage of external dependences is not a problem, or automatic jobs scheduling for in-RAM computations is not required, then more handy and straightforward approach is to use [Pebble](https://pypi.python.org/pypi/Pebble) library.
+If the asynchronous execution of *Python functions* is required, usage of external dependences is not a problem and the automatic jobs scheduling for the in-RAM computations is not necessary, then a more handy and straightforward approach is to use [Pebble](https://pypi.python.org/pypi/Pebble) library.

-The **load balancing** is enabled when global variables `_LIMIT_WORKERS_RAM` and `_CHAINED_CONSTRAINTS` are set, jobs `.category` and relative `.size` (if known) specified.
-The balancing is performed to use as much RAM and CPU resources as possible performing in-RAM computations and meeting the specified timeout, memory limit and CPU cache (processes affinity) constraints.
+The **load balancing** is enabled when the global variables `_LIMIT_WORKERS_RAM` and `_CHAINED_CONSTRAINTS` are set, jobs `.category` and relative `.size` (if known) specified.
+The balancing is performed to use as much RAM and CPU resources as possible performing in-RAM computations and meeting the specified timeout and memory constraints for each job and for the whole pool.
-Large executing jobs are rescheduled for the later execution with less number of worker processes after completion of the smaller jobs.
-The number of workers is reduced automatically (balanced) on the jobs queue processing.
-It is recommended to add jobs in the order of the increasing memory/time complexity if possible to reduce the number of worker processes terminations on jobs execution postponing (rescheduling).
+Large executing jobs can be postponed for the later execution with less number of worker processes after completion of the smaller jobs.
+The number of workers is reduced automatically (balanced) on the jobs queue processing to meet memory constraints.
+It is recommended to add jobs in the order of the increasing memory/time complexity if possible to reduce the number of worker processes terminations on jobs postponing (rescheduling).

 \author: (c) Artem Lutov <artem@exascale.info>
 \license:  Apache License, Version 2.0
 \organizations: [eXascale Infolab](http://exascale.info/), [Lumais](http://www.lumais.com/), [ScienceWise](http://sciencewise.info/)
-\date: 2017-06
+\date: 2015 v1, 2017-06 v2

 ## Content
 - [Dependencies](#dependencies)